How Often Should You Wash Your Sheets?

 Mattress Once every 6 months

 Not all products mentioned in the table are washed/cleaned in the same way.
-This is because each product is made of a unique design and needs specific care.
+This is because each product has a unique design and needs specific care.
 Therefore, always make sure to check the manufacturer's guidelines before washing/cleaning your bedding.
 Proper washing/cleaning can help extend the lifespan of your bedding while improving sleep quality and your health.

 Related blog posts: